Florida set to resume executions after 18-month hiatus

 TALLAHASSEE, Fla.
-(AP) – Florida Gov. Rick Scott is set to resume executions after a hiatus of more than 18 months after the U.S. Supreme court found Florida’s death sentencing procedure was flawed because it allowed judges to reach a different conclusion from juries.
+(WESH)—Florida Gov. Rick Scott is set to resume executions after a hiatus of more than 18 months after the U.S. Supreme court found Florida’s death sentencing procedure was flawed because it allowed judges to reach a different conclusion from juries.

+As most were preparing for Independence Day, Gov. Rick Scott used his authority to ensure there will be no freedom for convicted killer Mark Asay.

+The governor signed his death warrant as punishment for the murders of two men in Jacksonville in 1988.
+The Aug.
+24 execution will be the first time in nearly 19 months since Florida used the death chamber and comes with a new controversy.

 STORIES OTHERS ARE CLICKING ON: